MicrosoftDocs/fabric-docs/docs/data-science/retail-recommend-model.md

     c for c in df_all.columns if c not in ["_user_id", "_item_id", RATING_COL]
 ]

-# Reorders the columns to ensure that _user_id, _item_id, and Book-Rating are the first three columns
+# Reorder the columns to ensure that _user_id, _item_id, and Book-Rating are the first three columns
 df_all = (
     df_all.select(["_user_id", "_item_id", RATING_COL] + df_all_columns)
     .withColumn("id", F.monotonically_increasing_id())